fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/faq.md

 Second, you can delete all bookings related to a single email address.
 To do this, find the **Submitted By** column in the Bookings list.
 Click the **Delete Customer** link there to delete booking information related to that email address.
 You will _not_ be able to undo this.

 GDPR gives customers the right to request you delete all information about them.
 Using this feature will remove all booking data related to that email address from your WordPress database.
-If you are using the [MailChimp addon](https://www.fivestarplugins.com/plugins/five-star-restaurant-reservations/mailchimp/), you will also need to remove their email address from any mailing list you have there.
+If you are using the [MailChimp feature](mailchimp), you will also need to remove their email address from any mailing list you have there.

 ## <a name="wpml"></a>Is this compatible with WPML?